Race Gurram (soundtrack): Critics

-The music has received positive reviews from critics, IndiaGlitz gave a review stating "Thaman delivers an ace.
+The music has received mixed reviews from critics, IndiaGlitz gave a review stating "Thaman delivers an ace.
 'Race Gurram' was an audio which was expected to be snazzy and appealing to the masses at once.
 It fairly lives up to the expectations.
 The lyricists add spice to the variety offered by Thaman in terms of a range of singers."
-Milliblog gave a positive review with giving the verdict "This race horse is worth the bet!".

 Cinecorn.com gave a review stating "Race Gurram is an instant chartbuster album that promises fun and energy the delivers them in oodles.
 It’s the same Thaman but he hits all the right notes here and when he does that he is irresistible in spite of the predictability" and rated the Album 3.5/5. greatandhra.com gave a review stating "All in all Race Gurram is a power packed album that is tailor made for Allu Arjun.
 Credit goes to Surender Reddy for extracting such an energetic music from Thaman."

-However, the Album also received negative response from the critics.
 Gulte.com gave a review stating "Truth be told, not even single tune is racy.
 Music is not soothing and horrible.
 Despite having ace lyric writers like Chandra Bose, Vishwa and Rehaman on board, and Thaman joining his forces, Race Gurram album falls flat.
 Race Gurram will go down as a blot in Thaman's music library" and rated the Album 1.5/5.
 Cyclestand.in opined that there was something missing in the Album and no tune was hummable.

 Audience

-The Audio received predominant positive response from all corners and many celebrities praised Thaman for his work.
+The audio received predominant positive response from all corners and many celebrities praised Thaman for his work.
 The soundtrack also debuted as one among the top ten albums in iTunes along with Maan Karate and Kochadaiiyaan.
 Within days of release, the Album topped the iTunes and all the lists in FM stations.
 The soundtrack of this film, along with the one of Legend also had a record number of sales and digital downloads which was confirmed by Manohar Naidu of Lahari Music in a press interaction.
 Thus it emerged as one of the biggest successful soundtracks of the year.